30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 Reading time: 12 minutes

-Disclaimer: I am not a financial adviser, and this content is for informational and educational purposes only.
+Disclaimer: I am not a financial adviser, and the content in this blog is for informational and educational purposes only.
 Please consult a qualified financial adviser for personalized advice tailored to your situation.

-In this post, I share 30 different insights I realized after turning 30.
 My hope is that some of these may be useful for reflection for both younger and older readers.
 Your twenties are often exciting, but they can also be filled with confusion as you navigate career choices, relationships, and personal growth.
-You can feel rudderless trying to find out who we are.
-The insights presented in this post are broken down across 4 different categories: 1) Career and financial insights, 2) Physical and mental wellbeing, 3) Personal growth and development, and 4) Relationships and social connections.
+We can feel rudderless trying to find out who we are.
+The insights presented in this post are broken down across 4 different categories: 1) Career and finance wisdom, 2) Physical and mental wellbeing, 3) Mindset and growth lessons, and 4) Building meaningful relationships.

 30 Life Lessons I Learned by Age 30 for Personal Growth, Success, and Well-Being